 One of the top reasons why people tend to kill off their plants is due to the irregular care they provide to it.
 But the sansevieria spear plant can last up to month without water, survive in near total darkness and can be fully exposed to the sun for long periods.

 Perfect for reception areas or dotted along corridors, bromeliads may require a bit more maintenance at first in order to bloom – they are notorious for taking their time – but once they bloom, aside from the odd watering, they require very little care.

-One of the main reasons for this is that they don’t require much fertiliser, meaning all you need is water and someone to look at them once in a while.
-With their striking colours and beautiful blooms, this won’t be hard.
+One of the main reasons for this is that they don’t require much fertilizer, meaning all you need is water and someone to look at them once in a while.
+With their striking colors and beautiful blooms, this won’t be hard.

 Commonly abbreviated to the ZZ plant, its complicated-to-pronounce name isn’t indicative of how hard they are to maintain.